DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/drag-drop-provider.md

 Field | Type | Description
 ------|------|------------
 clientOffset | { x: number, y: number } | The current offset of a column that is being dragged.
-The offset is measured against the application's client area. children | ReactElement &#124; Array&lt;ReactElement&gt; | A React element or a React element array representing columns being dragged.
+The offset is measured against the application's client area. children | ReactNode | A React node representing columns being dragged.

 ### DragDropProvider.ColumnProps